Sunday, July 1, 2018

 a) A key to the reading:

 In this 13th Sunday of Ordinary Time, the Church asks us to meditate on two of Jesus’ miracles worked for two women.
-The first miracle is worked for a woman considered impure because she suffered from a haemorrhage for twelve years.
+The first miracle is worked for a woman considered impure because she suffered from a hemorrhage for twelve years.
 The second is worked for a twelve-year-old girl who has just died.
-According to the thinking of the times, any person who touched blood or a dead body was considered impure.
-Blood and death were factors that excluded people!
-Thus these two women were marginalized, excluded from taking part in the community.
-Today, too, we have categories of people who are excluded or who feel excluded from taking part in the Christian community.
-What are the factors today that cause people to be excluded, both from the Church and from society?
+According to the thinking of the time, any person who touched blood or a dead body was considered impure.
+Blood and death were factors that excluded people.
+These two women were marginalized, excluded from taking part in the community.
+Today we also have categories of people who are excluded, or who feel excluded, from taking part in the Christian community.
+What are some factors today that cause people to be excluded, both from the Church and from society?

 Mark describes the two miracles quite vividly.
 The text is long.
-As you read, think that you are among the crowd around Jesus on the way to Jairus’ house.
-As you walk in silence, try to pay attention to the many attitudes of the people involved in the miracles: Jairus, the girl’s father, the crowd, the woman suffering from the haemorrhage, the disciples and the girl.
-Ask yourself what would be your attitude.
+As you read, think as if you are among the crowd around Jesus on the way to Jairus’ house.
+As you walk in silence, try to pay attention to the many attitudes of the people involved in the miracles: Jairus, the girl’s father, the crowd, the woman suffering from the hemorrhage, the disciples and the girl.
+Ask yourself what your attitude would be.

 b) A division of the text as a help to the reading: